PrismarineJS/mineflayer-pathfinder/readme.md

  * `goal` - Goal instance

 ### bot.pathfinder.bestHarvestTool(block)
-Returns the best harvest tool in the inventory for the specified block
+Returns the best harvesting tool in the inventory for the specified block.
  * `Returns` - `Item` instance or `null`
  * `block` - Block instance